jaantollander/masters-thesis/content/50_conclusion.md

 As a recap, the monitoring data of each file system operation consists of multiple time series.
 Each time series consists of timestamps and associated values.
 Each value tells us the average rate of operations from the previous timestamp to the current timestamp.
-Here are some ideas for more sophisticated analysis methods to try.
+Here are some ideas of analysis methods to try.

 - *Combining operations*:
   We analyzed operations independently.